 We decided to check out the restaurants and shops and this note inside a jeep gave me a smile.
 Mom giggled at the "see you again soon" sign on the ranch exit, when I asked her why she said that without her glasses her brain turned it into "see you agian soup" and it made her laugh.

 We enjoyed a tasty dinner at the steakhouse and went into the general store for a while where we read all of the children's books and laughed.
 Mom is always fun to hang out with, she is super weird and I love it.
-It was dark out and I had bought a new blacklight flashlight just for this trip so we could hunt some scorpions.
-We took off in the truck to find a remote place where we could hopefully spot some.
-I turned off down a side road that lead to Texas Spring Campground and parked by a service road gate.
-From my hunting in Anza Borrego I know the scorpions like water so we walked up the service road scanning the area, but not a single bug was around.
-We walked all the way up to the actual spring which was flowing amidst a grove of cypress trees and still not even an ant was spotted.
-I attributed it to the high salt content in the soil and we headed off to another location.
-I turned us into the parking lot for Golden Canyon and shined the light around, but all I caught was trash and urine stains on the rocks.
-I figured maybe we need to head out on the 190 to a less salty terrain so we cruised down the road and I turned off toward the site of Harmony Borax works.
+It was dark out so we took off in the truck to find a remote place where we could take in the stars.
+I turned off toward the site of Harmony Borax works.
 A dilapidated building came into view and mom freaked out, she said she could feel a presence and so we scooted back down the road the way we came, hopefully leaving the ghosts behind to continue their mining.
+Eventually, we stopped in a more open locale and marveled at our unobstructed view out into space.
+Magnificent.

 After a good night's sleep we decided to check out the Harmony Borax works during the day.
 Luckily any ghosts that were there were sleeping and it proved to be a really interesting site!